 Ch 24 Dealing with Doctors and Medical Opinions

 Delegates, as part of their claims investigation activities, will rely heavily on medical opinions to establish links between the claimed injury or disease and the member or former members service in the ADF.
 Sources of that advice will vary from ADF Health Services doctors, a treating GP and/or specialist or an independent specialist.
-There will also be occasions where information is sought from DVA Medical Officers (DMOs).
+There will also be occasions where information is sought from DVA Contracted Medical Advisers (CMAs).

 Which source is used will be dependent upon the claimed condition, if the claimant is still serving, or if there is a treating doctor, either a GP or a specialist.
 The Liability handbook provides more specific directions on the use of specific medical providers.

-However, it is important to consider the role that the DMO can play in MRCC cases.
+However, it is important to consider the role that the CMA can play in DRCA cases.

-The following scenario illustrates the manner in which a DVA MO's opinion might be obtained and used in a SRC Act compensation case:
+The following scenario illustrates the manner in which a DVA CMA's opinion might be obtained and used in a DRCA compensation case:

-If the DVA MO were to provide an opinion that indicated that any such a connection was unlikely, it would not be appropriate for the Delegate to act on that advice and 'disallow' the claim.
-Rather, the next step would be to write to the employee or claimant, referring to the opinion of the DVA MO and explaining that the MO's opinion was sought in the absence of any other medical evidence to establish the likelihood of a connection between the claimed disease and the member's service in the ADF.
+If the DVA CMA were to provide an opinion that indicated that any such a connection was unlikely, it would not be appropriate for the Delegate to act solely on that advice and 'disallow' the claim.
+Rather, the next step would be to write to the employee or claimant, referring to the opinion of the DVA CMA and explaining that the CMA's opinion was sought in the absence of any other medical evidence to establish the likelihood of a connection between the claimed disease and the member's service in the ADF.

-In a similar scenario to that described above, if a DVA MO's opinion was that there was a probable connection between a claimed disease and the employee's service in the ADF, the Delegate may in such circumstances consider it reasonable and appropriate to find liability to pay compensation under the SRC Act.
+In a similar scenario to that described above, if a DVA CMA’s opinion was that there was a probable connection between a claimed disease and the employee's service in the ADF, the delegate may in such circumstances consider it reasonable and appropriate to find liability under the DRCA.

-If favourable evidence is subsequently received from the employee or claimant, it will then be a matter for the Delegate to decide whether liability or continuing liability has been established as a probability.
+If favourable evidence is subsequently received from the employee or claimant, it will then be a matter for the Delegate to decide whether liability can be accepted.

-Although the above refers to DVA MO's, it is equally applicable to opinions which might in some cases be received from doctors who work with ADF Health Services.
+Although the above refers to DVA CMA’s, it is equally applicable to opinions which might in some cases be received from doctors who work with ADF Health Services.